Meet our Area Gleaning Coordinators

 Counties: North Carolina: Alexander, Anson, Cabarrus, Catawba, Cleveland, Gaston, Iredell, Lincoln, Mecklenburg, Montgomery, Richmond, Rowan, Stanly, Union ♦ South Carolina: Chester, Lancaster, York

-Bill Waller grew up in Lenore County, outside Kinston, NC on his family’s tobacco farm.
+Bill Waller grew up in Lenore County, outside Kinston, North Carolina on his family’s tobacco farm.
 He graduated from Atlantic Christian (now Barton College) in Wilson, NC, and worked for many years in customer service with a shirt manufacturing company in Kinston.
 He retired after spending six years at a second job in early childhood services, and got deeply involved with the gleaning group at Westminster United Methodist Church in Kinston.
-When the Eastern NC Gleaning Coordinator stepped down “temporarily” in 2002, Bill took over, and eleven years later he is still in the position!
+When the Eastern North Carolina Gleaning Coordinator stepped down “temporarily” in 2002, Bill took over, and fifteen years later he is still in the position!

 Being a people person, Bill loves working with new gleaners.
 He has many wonderful contacts in his region, one being his friend Gloria Anderson who can have a gleaning group together at the drop of a hat.
 Some of Bill’s fondest memories come from gleaning alongside inner-city youth at an annual summer camp.
 Getting kids off the streets and into the fields gives him hope that the next generation can carry us forward.
 Why does Bill work with SoSA?
 Because his life has been blessed and takes great joy in giving back.